71-Year-Old Woman Finds 2.63-Carat Diamond At Arkansas’s Crater Of Diamonds State Park

 According to Cox, “Like other rocks and minerals, no two diamonds are exactly alike.
 This white diamond is about the size of a pinto bean and is shaped somewhat like a fingernail.
 Several brownish, freckle-like marks along the surface give the gem a unique, one-of-a-kind appearance. ”

 Crater of Diamonds State Park is located on Arkansas Highway 301 in Murfreesboro.
-In total, over 75,00 diamonds have been unearthed at the park.
+More than 33,100 diamonds have been found by park visitors since the Crater of Diamonds became an Arkansas state park in 1972.